What is Uterine Polyps Removal?

 How Is Endometrial Biopsy or Uterine Polyp Removal Performed?

-There are several ways for your doctor to perform an endometrial biopsy or uterine polyp removal NYC:
+There are several ways for your doctor to perform an endometrial biopsy or uterine polyp removal:

 - Your gynecologist inserts a straw-shaped device called a pipelle into your uterus to suction a small amount of tissue from the lining.
 This is a quick procedure, but may cause some cramping.
 This technique is used when only a tiny amount of tissue is needed or a very small polyp needs to be removed.

-- A suctioning device called a Vabra aspirator is necessary for larger uterine polyp removal NYC.
+- A suctioning device called a Vabra aspirator is necessary for larger uterine polyp removal.
 This procedure can be slightly more uncomfortable.